streuli999/harrys-opendesk/Blog/02-First-Build/First Build.md

 ![](https://raw.githubusercontent.com/streuli999/harrys-opendesk/master/Blog/02-First-Build/colston-tower-empty.jpg)

 I was tasked with building some computer cabinets to fill the gaps between each workstation, on a very small budget.
 They had to hold two PCs each, and also deliver power/data.
 As I was already quite familiar with OpenDesk, I thought I'd carry out an experiment, and see whether an existing design could be adapted to suit my particular conditions.
-I took the design of a bedside table, by ............, and stretched it around in MicroStation until the opening was large enough to hold two machines.
+I took the design of a bedside table, by [Filson and Rohrbacher](https://www.opendesk.cc/atfab/beside-table) and stretched it around in MicroStation until the opening was large enough to hold two machines.
 I guess this is quite a primitive adaptation of an existing design, however it demonstrates the principle quite well.

 ![](https://raw.githubusercontent.com/streuli999/harrys-opendesk/master/Blog/02-First-Build/cabinet-net.jpg)